Inqonsecuential/simple-counter/README.md

 - This app is built with React, TypeScript, and Tailwind CSS.
 - Tailwind CSS styles are included for quick and easy styling.
 - Counter data persistence is achieved using `localStorage`.
+- Real-time synchronization of counter changes is achieved using `localStorage`.